nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

   </tr>
   <tr>
     <td>Document types</td>
-    <td>Filter for which document types the retention rule is applicable.
-If left empty, the retention rule will be available for **all document types**.</td>
+    <td>Filter for which document types the retention rule is displayed when attaching it from Web UI.
+If left empty, the retention rule will be displayed for **all document types**.</td>
   </tr>
   <tr>
     <th>Period Starting Point</th>